FOR THE FINANCIAL YEAR 2017-18 Dear Shareholders

-In terms of the requirements of Section 92 (3) of the Act read with Rule 12 of theCompanies (Management and Administration) Rules 2014 an extract of the Annual Return inthe prescribed form MGT- 9 is attached herewith as Annexure II and forms part of thisReport.
+In terms of the requirements of Section 92 (3) of the Act read with Rule 12 of theCompanies (Management and Administration) Rules 2014 an extract of the Annual Return inthe prescribed form MGT- 9 is appended herewith as Annexure II.

-The Company has not allotted any shares under the Employees Stock Option Schemes (ESOS)during the year.
+The Company has not allotted any shares under ESOS during the year.

 2) Allotments against conversion of Foreign Currency Convertible Bonds (FCCBs):

-3) Allotments of Equity Shares under the Corporate Debt Restructuring (CDR) Package:
+3) Allotments of Equity Shares under the Debt Realignment Scheme (DRS) Package: